 The May 2022 elections heralded a change in Australia’s Federal government, which led to an improvement in ambition of its 2030 climate target.
 The newly elected government moved swiftly to update its NDC in June 2022, submitting to the UNFCCC a new target of a 43% reduction of greenhouse gas emissions by 2030 below 2005 levels, including LULUCF.
 The CAT has upgraded Australia’s overall rating to “Insufficient” from “Highly Insufficient”.

-While the new NDC target is a positive step, Australia will need to adopt more ambitious climate policies and take further action to reach 1.5°C Paris Agreement compatibility.
-The new government has an opportunity to increase its climate action in the crucial period to 2030.
+While the new NDC target is a positive step, Australia will need to adopt more ambitious climate policies and take further action to compatible with limiting warming to 1.5°C. The new government has an opportunity to increase its climate action in the crucial period to 2030.
 To achieve this the Albanese Government needs to abandon its support for new fossil fuel projects, which will drive emissions up, not down.

 On 26 July, the Government moved to enshrine its target in a bill introduced to Parliament, containing a clause that any future targets must be a progression beyond current commitments.
 The bill needs the support of the Greens and Independents to be passed by the Senate.